BrenPatF/Sandbox/README.md

 - test: test-trapit.js unit test driver; this tests the package itself, and reports the results using the package itself
         - to run from trapit folder: npm test

+### Design pattern examples

-Design pattern examples: As well as the unit testing of the package itself, there are three examples of use, two of which have example main programs
+As well as the unit testing of the package itself, there are three examples of use, two of which have example main programs.
+To run from the package root, trapit, using the first main program as an example:
+> node examples\hello-world\main-hello-world
 ```=================================================================================================
 |  Main/Test         |  Unit Module |  Notes                                                       |
 |====================|==============|===============================================================